 - Wait 24 hours from the time your account was deleted.

-- For G Suite, go to gsuite.google.com to sign up again.
+- For Google Workspace, go to workspace.google.com to sign up again.

 "Couldn’t find your Google Account"

-The G Suite or Cloud Identity account doesn't exist or isn't available.
+The Google Workspace or Cloud Identity account doesn't exist or isn't available.

 Step 1: Check any text that you entered

 Make sure that you entered your username and password correctly when you tried to sign in.